davehenryjones/WellbeingJam2020/docs/developers_guide.md

 > - Z : Patch i.e. small change to documentation or codebase, minor bug fixes

 Accompanying documentation for each release will follow [this guide](https://rollout.io/blog/best-practices-when-versioning-a-release/) from the Rollout Blog.

+##Accessibility
+#Colorblindness
+It is part of PAVE's core belief that health issues affect us all.
+As such, we believe in "accessiblitity" and inclusion by design.
+One of the ways we want to go about doing this is making sure that those living with colourblindness are able to use PAVE without difficulty.
+As a way of doing this, we encourage designers to contrast the following two hex colours in the continued design of the application:

+"#FFC107"
+"#1E88E5"